-Ewing sarcoma is more common in teenagers and young adults, but it can occur at any age.
+Ewing sarcoma is more common in children and teenagers, but it can occur at any age.

 Signs and symptoms of Ewing sarcoma include: